-- A brief explanation of the related circumstances (part-time work or employment outside the research environment, parental leave, family obligations, illness, disability, immigration, reorientation of research interests, challenges specific to the field, circumstances related to the COVID-19 pandemic, etc.); § - Impact on your activities and achievements (publications, obtaining funding, supervision, travel outside Ouebec, etc.); - The start and end dates of any periods of interruption or delay.
+- A brief explanation of the related circumstances (part-time work or employment outside the research environment, parental leave, family obligations, illness, disability, immigration, reorientation of research interests, challenges specific to the field, circumstances related to the COVID-19 pandemic, etc.); § - Impact on your activities and achievements (publications, obtaining funding, supervision, travel outside Quebec, etc.); - The start and end dates of any periods of interruption or delays.

-This information will be passed on to the evaluation committee so that each candidate's file can be assessed according to his or her individual circumstances.
-For further information, please consult the Guidelines on Interruptions and Slowdowns.
+This information will be passed on to the evaluation committees, so that each candidate's file can be assessed according to his or her individual circumstances.
+For further information, please consult the guidelines on interruptions and slowdowns.

-§ Candidates are invited to include any information that may help the evaluation committees to understand the impact of any interruptions or delays on the file presented.
-However, they should avoid any unnecessary, private, or overly personal details.
-For example, if an interruption is due to medical reasons, it is not necessary to know the condition that led to this interruption.
+§ Candidates are invited to include any information that may help the evaluation committees to understand the impact of their interruption or delays on the file presented.
+However, they should avoid unnecessary, private or overly personal details.
+For example, in the case of a stop for medical reasons, it is not necessary to know the condition that led to this stop.

 Please note that this information will not be used for eligibility purposes and will not be retained in connection with your profile.
 This information will only be used for this application and will not be carried forward to future funding requests.
-For more information about the collection, use, disclosure and retention of personal and confidential information you provide in your funding application, please see the Statement regarding the protection of personal and confidential information, found in the "DOCUMENTS" tab in FRQnet.
+For more information about the collection, use, disclosure and retention of the personal and confidential information you provide in your funding application, please see the Statement regarding the protection of personal and confidential information (see the DOCUMENTS tab on the FRQnet platform).